isodiff/SqueezeBot/README.md

 # SqueezeBot
 ## This bot can:
 * Respond to hi
-* Send welcome pictures for new user
+* Send welcome pictures for new users

 ## Dependencies:
 * Dongle font